If you see an error that says

 Netflix might not be playing because of an issue related to digital copy protection.
 To resolve the issue:

 Make sure that you're using an HDMI cable.

 Try reversing the ends of the HDMI cable.

 Try a new HDMI cable.

 Try another HDMI port on your TV.

 If available, try an HDMI port on another TV.

-If you were able to stream on another TV, there may be an issue with the HDMI port on the original TV.
-Contact the TV manufacturer for further assistance.
+If you can stream on another TV, there may be an issue with the HDMI port on the original TV.
+Contact the TV manufacturer for help.